canonical/phone-docs/en/devices/devices.md

 Links to Android pages are provided for recovery purposes.

 Looking into installing Ubuntu on a PC or server instead?
-[Download Ubuntu foryour computer, server or cloud ›](http://www.ubuntu.com/download)
+[Download Ubuntu foryour computer, server or cloud&nbsp;&rsaquo;](http://www.ubuntu.com/download)

 **Device**
 **Android image**